EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/telescope.sn.md

 ### telescope.sn.sn_det_psf

-Calculate S/N for detection of a Gaussian PSF Package: telescope.sn Description: Calculate the S/N (signal-to-noise ratio) for a point source with a symmetric Gaussian profile for PSF (optimal)
+Calculate S/N for detection of a Gaussian PSF Package: telescope.sn Description: Calculate the S/N (signal-to-noise ratio) for a point source with a symmetric Gaussian profile for PSF (optimal) detection.